eraofchaos/eraofchaos.github.io/units/Lich.md

 ---
 title: "Lich"
 permalink: /units/Lich/
-excerpt: "Liches bodies are withered, twisted and decayed.
+excerpt: "Units Liches bodies are withered, twisted and decayed.
 They loathe all living beings and want nothing more than disease and destruction."
 unitID: 305
 last_modified_at: 2020-12-01
 lang: en